josh-clsn/MissionCtrl/README.md

 Welcome to **Mission Ctrl**!
 This app lets you upload, download, and manage files on the Autonomi Network.
 This guide is designed for beginners—no coding experience needed.
 Just follow the steps below to get started!

-Please note this App is a learning project and should be treated as such, only add small amounts of funds to your wallet and expect bugs.
+Please note this App is a "learning project" and should be treated as such, only add small amounts of funds to your wallet and expect bugs.

 ---